contao/docs/docs/dev/framework/logging.md

 );
 ```

-All messages with this `ContaoContext` are automatically send to the system log
+All messages with this `ContaoContext` are automatically sent to the system log
 and do not appear in the regular log files of the application.

 In addition to the mere tagging, the `ContaoContext` also offers the possibility to add